Recover Deleted Files on Android

 Thankfully, there are many ways you can get your files back from your Android device:

-• If not, it’s still easy to get them back if you had them stored in a cloud-enabled service, like Dropbox.
+• ☁️ If not, it’s still easy to retrieve them if you had stored them in a cloud-enabled service, like Google Drive or Dropbox.

-• Even in the worst-case scenario, where they’re really deleted, it’s possible to get them back by using specialized recovery software.
+• ⌛ Even in the worst-case scenario, where they’re really deleted, you can get them back using specialized data recovery software, but only if you act as soon as possible.

-That’s because, just like on Windows and Linux PCs, when files are “deleted” on Android, they’re not wiped from storage.
-Instead, they’re moved between folders, or the storage space they occupy is marked as available for use.
+Like on Windows and Linux PCs, when files are “deleted” on Android devices, they’re not wiped from storage.
+Instead, the operating system marks the space they occupy as available for use.

 ⚠️